trynova/nova/CONTRIBUTING.md

 # Contributing

-First be forewarned: Contributions are wanted and dearly desired, but @aapoalas is a pain to deal with.
-He'll nitpick your PR to the bone if he happens to be in the mood to do so.
+Hello, welcome and thank you for showing interesting contributing to Nova!
+Contributions are absolutely welcome, wanted, and dearly desired.
+That being said, before you being, you'll want to know a few things.

+1. @aapoalas will likely leave a lot of PR comments.
 He's not doing it to be evil or anything, he's just an idiot.
-Please forgive him, if you can.
+2. Nova's code follows the ECMAScript specification.
+When in doubt, read, copy, implement the specification.
+3. Testing is mainly based upon the test262 conformance suit.
+Updating conformance results needs to be done.

+More information is found below.

 ## Pull Request Code of Conduct